mlpierce22/tea/README.md

 ## Contributors
 I welcome contributions and bug fixes!
 If you find something isn't working, please open an issue.
 Feel free to contribute pull requests!

+### Running locally
+1. Clone this repository
+2. [Recommended] Create a virtual environment and activate it
+3. Install dependencies from the `requirements.txt` file: `pip install -r requirements.txt`
+4. Run the watcher with `ROOT_DIRECTORY=/path/to/vue/project bash run_local.sh`
+  - Create any of the environment variables from the [Configuration][#Configuration] section above as needed

 ## Inspirations
 This project was HEAVILY inspired by [Coffee](https://github.com/Coframe/coffee) from the Coframe team.